AaltoUrbanWater/GisToSWMM5/README.txt

 [PATH TO CROSSECTIONS TABLE IN .csv FORMAT] \
 [PATH TO REPORT TABLE IN .csv FORMAT] \
 [PATH TO SYMBOLS TABLE IN .csv FORMAT] \
-[PATH TO OUTPUT SUBCATCHMENT POLYGON FILE IN .wkt FORMAT] \
-[PATH TO OUTPUT SWMM INPUT FILE IN .inp FORMAT] \
+[PATH TO OUTPUT BASE FILENAME] \
 [*OPTIONAL* INITIAL GRID CELL SIDE LENGTH] \
-[*OPTIONAL* NUMBER OF SUBDIVISIONS FOR GRID CELLS] \
+[*OPTIONAL* NUMBER OF SUBDIVISIONS FOR GRID CELLS]

-Note that DEM raster and landuse raster have to be defined with the same grid and that the cell size of these grids defines the minimum size of the final subcatchment grid size.
+Note that DEM raster and landuse raster have to be defined with the same grid.
+Note also that the cell size of these grids defines the minimum size of the final subcatchment grid size.

+GisToSWMM outputs a SWMM input file ([PATH TO OUTPUT BASE FILENAME].inp) as well as files defining the subcatchments ([PATH TO OUTPUT BASE FILENAME]_subcatchments.wkt) and their routing ([PATH TO OUTPUT BASE FILENAME]_subcatchment_routing.wkt) as defined in SWMM in Well Known Text (wkt) vector format.
+E.g. QGIS can natively understand .wkt-files.

 When using the tool please refer to the publication:
 Warsta, L., Niemi, T. J., Taka, M., Krebs, G., Haahti, K., Koivusalo, H., & Kokkonen, T. (2017).
 Development and application of an automated subcatchment generator for SWMM using open data.
-Urban Water Journal, submitted manuscript.
+Urban Water Journal.
+DOI:10.1080/1573062X.2017.1325496.

 Details regarding GisToSWMM5 input files are available from:
 Rautiainen, M. (2016, October 17).
 Hulevesimallinnus ja tulvariskin